How to stop overdrawing your account.

 Are you overwhelmed with an overdrawn bank account several times a month (or a week)?
 You are not alone, many people do because it's hard to know how the system works.
 Many people check their account balance and assume they have plenty of money based on that balance.
 The truth is that many transactions do not go through at the time they are completed.
 This means the balance you see when you check at the bank, on line, or at an ATM could be, and usually is, incomplete and therefore, incorrect.
 (It does not mean that the bank made a mistake.)
 I would like to explain how everything works (or at least some of it) and maybe you will have a little easier time with your bank account.

-Maintaining an "unhealthy" account (many overdrafts and bouncy checks) could send you to jail for fraud.
+Maintaining an 'unhealthy' account (many overdrafts and bouncy checks for example) could land you in jail for fraud.
 By learning how to monitor your correct balance, you can avoid these problems in the future.
-No more overwhelming!
+No more overwhelming accounts, fees, or aggravation.

 Deposits of checks and cash

 When you deposit a check into a bank account, whether it is a savings account or a checking account, the bank takes your check and gives you a deposit slip telling you your new balance.
-What the slip doesn't say, and what many banks fail to tell you, is that if the item is a personal check, out of state check, or business check the bank may "hold" the funds until the check clears the bank it was drawn on.
+What the slip doesn't say, and what many banks fail to tell you, is that the bank may 'hold' the funds until the check clears the bank it was drawn on.
 In other words, when your bank actually receives the money from the other bank.
-This could take from 10 days to 2 weeks, or more if the check is international.
+This could take from ten days to two weeks, or more if the check is international.
 Ask your bank if there will be a hold on your funds and how long they expect the hold to be.
 If you attempt to use the funds of the check before the bank has released it, then you are overdrawing your account.

 This is what some deposit slips looks like, others may be slightly different, but the information required will be the same.